HunnieZ/RPS-Game-JS-Project/README.md

-Created a retro themed Rock, Paper, Scissors game.
-This utilised HTML, CSS, and JavaScript functionality.
+This is a more complex retro themed Rock, Paper, Scissors game utilising HTML, CSS, and JavaScript functionality.
+The idea is to generate a random number which equates to the computer output, which in turn makes a 'choice'.
+This is compared against the player's selection and ultimately leads to a win, lose or draw final score.
+Inspired by freecodecamp.